ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-side-effects.md

 ### Options

-This rule accepts a configuration object with four options:
+This rule accepts a configuration object with five options:

 - `allowedCalls` Configure what function calls are allowed at the top level.
 Can be any identifier.
 The default value covers standard JavaScript functions that